xjning03/PalmGuard/README.md

 Ever dreamt of embarking on an exhilarating journey through mystical realms and vanquishing formidable foes?
 Look no further!
 Our Unity-powered RPG game, **"Palm Guard,"** promises an immersive experience that will whisk you away to realms unknown. 🏰🔮

-## Features

-### 1. Back-end Database with SQLite 🧙‍♂️
-   - **Palm Guard** utilizes SQLite through plugins or direct integration, allowing us to perform database operations such as storing, retrieving, and updating data within the game. 🌴
-   - For our RPG game, we use SQLite to store essential data such as employee ID, user ID, passwords, and player scores.
-These can be crucial for authentication purposes and for tracking player progress and achievements.🔒📊

-### 2. Automated Translation into Multiple Languages 🌍

-   - **Palm Guard** recognizes that localization is vital to offer support for multiple languages in order to engage players from diverse linguistic backgrounds.
-   - Google Sheets serve as a convenient tool for managing translations.
-By utilizing the GOOGLETRANSLATE function in Google Sheets to **automatically** translate text from one language to another. 📜✨

 ## Getting Started